rubincc/rename_files/README.md

     completely erased from the name of the file regardless of their position in the name.

+Until otherwise specified this is only a test project.

 ### TO DO:
 - rewrite to use pathlike object from pathlib to be more portable.